raspberrypilearning/cd-dice-roller/en/step_8.md

     }
 ```

+The white box will expand to fit the text when it is displayed.

 --- /task ---

 --- task ---

-Now try to program the second instructions box to do the same thing!
+Now add code to show or hide the text for Yahtzee in the same way.

 --- hints ---
 --- hint ---

 First, store the Yahtzee `div` in a variable.

-Then, use an `if` condition to check the display style and toggle between `block` and `none`.
+Then use an `if` condition to check the display style and toggle the style between `block` and `none`.

 --- /hint ---
 --- hint ---

+The code you need to add is this:

 ```javascript
     function toggleYahtzee(){